darklang/docs/docs/datastores.md

         key1: value3,
         key2: value4}]`

-In the preview of the most recently added record, the key and record are both available.
+The key and record are both available in the preview of the most recently added item.

 ![Datastore Schema](assets/datastores/id_as_key.png)

+You query datastores in four ways:
+- By key (`DB::get` family)
+- By specific field (`DB::queryExactField` family)
+- By criteria for a specific field (`DB::query` family)
+- By gathering information about the entire datastore

+Datastores return one or many results, with or without keys.

 ### Keys

-For all of the following example keys the schema of the Datastore would be the same, but the preview would show the value of the key of the latest entry:
+The schema is the same for all of these key examples:

 ![Datastore Schema](assets/datastores/schema.png)

 Some common key choices:

-- A field that you plan to store that is unique (like userId).
-You may need to use `toString` if it is not already a string.
+- A unique field (like userId).
+If the field is not already a string use `toString`.
 The key is shown in the preview data.

 `[{"1": {
         userId: 1,